 Data availability: another no-brainer, but if we’ve learned anything from the internet, not everything is as it appears.
 So before you commit to your project, confirm you can get the data by downloading it and examining it using a tool like Excel.
 Does it look like you expect (or, you know, are all the column names in Russian)?

 For Paul’s project, he was really interested in understanding the rise of peer-to-peer lending services, companies that take the bank out of the equation and let you directly lend to someone else.
 Luckily for Paul, one of the premier start-ups focused on peer-to-peer lending, Lending Club, has made a ton of data available (check it out here).
 So without too much pain, Paul was able to download a data set with 42,540 rows and 143 columns.
-This is the perfect-size data set to start your project: large enough to be able to apply machine learning to, small enough that it can still fit (comfortably) in memory!
+This is the perfect-size data set to start your project: large enough to be able to apply machine learning, small enough that it can still fit (comfortably) in memory!

 OK, so here’s a not-so-secret secret about data science: while the other-worldly predictive models and hyper-engaging data visualizations get all the love, most data scientists spend the majority of their time cleaning and wrangling data.
-It’s not that building models and visualizations isn’t what we all want to be doing, it’s just that most data is messy.
+It’s not that building models and visualizations aren’t what we all want to be doing, it’s just that most data is messy.
 Like, really messy.